AngeloGalav/NGINX-OPA-Authz/README.md

 2. NGINX reverse proxy processes the request, and sends it to OPA
 3. OPA makes a decision using its rules and data, and sends it to the Reverse Proxy
 4. NGINX then receives the data coming from OPA and processes it:
-        * If `allow != true`, then NGINX forbids the request to continue further, and sends code 403 to the requesting user.
-        * Else, if `allow == true`, NGINX forwards the request to the Service Server.
+* If `allow != true`, then NGINX forbids the request to continue further, and sends code 403 to the requesting user. upp* Else, if `allow == true`, NGINX forwards the request to the Service Server.
 5. (and 6) If the Service Server returns a response, it goes through the Reverse Proxy and gets returned to the server.